 The architectural ensemble from the 18th century has been listed by UNESCO since 1983 and includes: Place Stanislas, Place de la Carrière and Place d’Alliance.
-Nearby is the restful Pépinière Park and Nancy’s cathedral.
+Nearby is the restful Pépinière Park and the cathedral.
 The Old Town of Nancy, founded in the 11th century, has revealed itself to be a significant asset amongst visitors and amateur students of arts, with its narrow streets and the Ducal Palace.
-On your visit to Nancy, don’t forget the city’s rich museums (Fine Arts, History of Lorraine, …) and Art Nouveau buildings designed by the “School of Nancy”.
+On your visit to the Lorraine city, don’t forget the city’s rich museums (Fine Arts, History of Lorraine, …) and Art Nouveau buildings designed by the “School of Nancy”.

 - Place Stanislas

 - Old Town

 - New Town of Duke Charles III